SelinaMohapatra/CIS641-HW2-Mohapatra/SRS.md

             <li>FR2: The system shall validate the data entered by the user while filling out the form.</li>
             <li>FR3: The system shall display appropriate error messages if a user enters invalid data while filling out the form.</li>
             <li>FR4: The system shall display appropriate messages after successful signup.</li>
-            <li>FR5: The system shall redirect the end user to the login screen after successful signup.</li>
+            <li>FR5: The system shall redirect the end user to the home screen after successful signup.</li>
         </ul>
     </li>
     <li> Log In